software-mansion/react-native-enriched/docs/INPUT_API_REFERENCE.md

 - `alignment` - the desired text alignment.
 Use `'auto'` to reset to the system natural alignment.

 > [!NOTE]
-> This method is iOS only.
+> This method is iOS only for now.

 ### `.startMention()`